 - Tax-exempt bonds issued by the state of Oregon, designed to help Oregon manufacturers grow.
 They finance job creation and business growth for Oregon traded-sector, value-added manufacturers and processors by providing long-term debt financing for land, buildings and other fixed assets at a rate below prime.
 Affordable interest rates and tax-exempt status assist in lowering capital expenses.
 The bonds generally provide the greatest benefit to the borrower for bonds of $5 million or more.

 - Uses much less paperwork and highly standardized documents to save borrowers time and money during the tax-exempt bond borrowing process.
 Business Oregon has selected a bond counsel firm with a pre-approved fee schedule.
 Express Bonds are placed with the borrower’s bank and may be feasible for financing smaller projects, particularly within the $500,000 to $5 million cost range.

 - Entrepreneurial Development Loan Fund (EDLF):

 - Provides direct loans to help start-ups, micro-enterprises and small businesses expand or become established in Oregon.
 This fund fills a niche not provided through traditional lending markets.
-Loans are a maximum initial amount of $50,000 (maximum of $70,000 total loans per borrower) with a maximum term and amortization of five years and a fixed interest rate of Prime plus 2% APR.
+Loans are a maximum initial amount of $75,000 (maximum of $100,000 total loans per borrower) typically with a term and amortization of five years and a fixed interest rate of Prime plus 2% APR.
 Participants must meet one, or both, of the following criteria: